JoeDuncko/JoeDuncko.com/posts/hackysu-2022.md

 I'd also like to thank YSU CSIS's Connie Frisby for helping navigate the chaos that is YSU, generally putting up with me, and not just shutting down the whole HackYSU operation before it could even happen.

 I think something also needs to be said about MCCTC's Mike Sekol, who has brought his ridiculously talented students to the last several iterations of the event, and consistently goes above and beyond to support both his students and the event.

-Lots of others that unfortunately don't come top of mind

 ## Criticisms